 Homestay; Cao Dai Temple

-This morning we depart Hoi An for nearby Danang, where we board our flight to Saigon (Ho Chi Minh City).
+This morning we depart Hoi An for nearby Danang, where we board our flight to Ho Chi Minh City (Saigon; flight included).
 Upon arrival we’ll travel directly to our homestay visit in the Mekong Delta.
 Enroute we’ll stop to visit a vibrant and colorful Cao Dai temple.
 Indigenous to Vietnam, Caodaism is a unique fusion of Taoism, Buddhism, Hinduism, Christianity, Islam and Confucianism.
 At Cai Be we begin a Mekong River boat trip that takes us past a floating market and lush scenery with many ‘photo ops’ along the way.
 We’ll stop to visit riverside businesses and observe the locals plying their trades.
 After sampling various tropical fruits and local specialties we continue to our overnight homestay on an island in the river.
 Our traditional dinner is prepared by locals.
 Note: our homestay accommodations are clean and comfortable but rustic (shared facilities)